nuofanx/CIS565_final_project/README.md

 5. Added code in main function to read tokenizer.bin file which can be generated through python script.
 6. Wrote naive implementation of elementwise add kernel function and accum_gpu function that calls that kernel function.
 Other more efficient implementations of elementwise add will be explored if time permitting.

+# Changes (until Nov.11)
+1. Added more efficient implementations of matmul operations, including global memory coalescing, shared memory cache-blocking, 1d/2d blocktiling.
+2. Moved kernel functions of matmul operations to another folder matmul_kernels for cleaness, added kernels.cu file to include those kernel functions.
+3. Added function in run.cu to get GPU info for calculations, including max threads per block, total global memory/shared memory, multiprocessor count, etc.
+4. Modified readme to include more efficient implementations of matmul.
+Updated progress tracker.
+5. Added softmax_gpu in run.cu.

 # TODO
 1. Write run.cu to support parallelization
     - [x] define three structs Config, runStates, and transformerWeights, which contain dimension parameters, state parameters and weight parameters respectively
     - [x] write GPU momory allocation and deallocation functions for each parameter in those structs
-    - [ ] write initialization function that support random init or checkpoint read
+    - [x] write initialization function that support random init or checkpoint read
-    - [ ] write gpu version of transformer operations \
+    - [x] write basic gpu version of transformer operations \
        i) rmsnorm \
        ii) sum/accumulation\
        iii) softmax \
        iv) matmul
+    - [ ] write more efficient implementations of matmul operations
+    - [ ] write more efficient implementations of multihead attention
     - [ ] write transformer archetecture \
        i) attention (rmsnorm & matmul) \
        ii) RoPE positional embeddings (product and minus for each attention head) \